 A chatbot creates an illusion of live communication and attracts consumers to the brand.
 If you want to expand your customer base and provide enhanced service to existing clients, it is a perfect solution.

-Why can’t you ignore chatbots for your business?
+Why can’t you ignore E-commerce chatbot: statistics

 Today customers are very demanding and expect their requests to be processed almost instantly.
 Help Scoup research states 66% of surveyed believe that valuing their time is a key part of the quality service.
 Yet, only 56% of queries in eCommerce are now processed within 10 minutes.